 - Untreated cavities

-The jaw must have sufficient bone length and width to support dental implants.
-To regenerate bone and facilitate new growth, grafting is performed with bone tissue taken from your own body or a donor source.
+Bone and gum grafts are done to restore weakened bones and receding gums, to add strength and stability to your facial structure and teeth.
+They are also necessary if you are interested in a dental implant or implants to replace missing teeth and you do not have the required bone or gum mass.
+The jaw must have sufficient bone length and width to secure and support dental implants.
+To regenerate bone and facilitate new growth, bone grafting is performed with bone tissue taken from your own body or a donor source.

-You may decide to have a piece removed from your chin to complete the graft.
+A piece of bone will be removed from your chin, lower jaw, or other area to act as a graft.
+If multiple bone grafts are needed, bone will be harvested as necessary.
 An incision is made in your gum line below your bottom teeth to expose the chin.
 Then, a piece is removed, along with the bone marrow.
 The area where the bone is removed from may be filled with a bone graft material, and then the incision is closed with stitches.

 The area that requires grafting will be exposed, and the graft will be placed and secured with titanium screws.
 Once the procedure is over, you’ll be given antibiotics and possibly pain medication to deal with any discomfort.
 You’ll be instructed on how to care for your grafting site to prevent disruption of the bone graft.